The Ultimate Care Guide for “”African Violet”” Plants

 Step 2: Cut the Leaf

-Using a clean, sharp knife or scissors, cut the leaf with a stem about 2-3 inches long.
-Make sure to cut at an angle to maximize surface area.
+Using a clean, sharp knife or scissors, cut the leaf with a stem about 2-3 inches long at an angle to maximize surface area.

 Step 3: Prepare the Soil

-Fill a small pot with a well-draining potting mix.
-Moisten the soil lightly before planting.
+Fill a small pot with a well-draining potting mix and moisten it lightly before planting.

 Step 4: Plant the Leaf